AshnahKhalidKhan/Hadyatussalam-Chrome-Extension/README.md

 Let's set up the directory structure.
 Create the folders images, wireframes.

 In the directory, first create a manifest.json file.
-This JSON file describes the extension's capabilities and configuration.
+This JSON file describes the extension's capabilities and configuration. t must be located at the root of the project.
+The only required keys are "manifest_version", "name", and "version".
+It supports comments (//) during development, but these must be removed before uploading your code to the Chrome Web Store.
+To dive deeper, check out the "name", "version" and "description" keys on the Manifest overview page: https://developer.chrome.com/docs/extensions/reference/manifest

 In this file, you will write:
 {
   "manifest_version": 3,